Moethantko/drawing-app/README.md

  7. Responsive to various screen sizes (large, medium, mobile).
  8. Choose the size of drawing tool, ranging from (small, medium, large).
  9. Allows dragging and dropping using the Mover drawing tool.
+ 10. Save the drawings in the global state (App Content Provider) and recreate the existing drawings.

 ## Future features